ThePhD/ThePhD.github.io/_posts/2018-12-29-Getting You There.markdown

 And that's it.
 I also like programs like these because they are based purely on something I think is a fairly good equalizer: financial hardship.
 There's literally no other requirements!
 If you can prove you are willing to do the work and write papers or pick up papers that need standardization or contribute in a positive way to the Committee, they will help you get there.
 Just please make your case as well as you can, and make sure you have actually written a paper!

+# And that's your in!

-The Standards Process is time-consuming, but it *can* be accessible.
+The Standards Process is time-consuming, but it *can* be accessible to those of us not traditionally in the systems programming sphere who still want to contribute!
 Please be sure to do your due diligence and bring high-quality work to the C++ Standards Body.
-If you feel like it needs more work, SG14 calls are open and free to participate in, SG16 (if you're doing text) calls are open to the public, the Linear Algebra SIG coordinates through SG14 and does work, SG15 has a public mailing list and they will happily beat your tooling-related proposals up (they beat up [p1130](https://thephd.github.io/vendor/future_cxx/papers/d1130.html) into pretty good form for Kona), go to the std-proposals forum, and more...!
+If you feel like it needs more work, [SG14](https://github.com/WG21-SG14/SG14) calls are open and free to participate in, [SG16](https://github.com/sg16-unicode/sg16) (if you're doing text) calls are open to the public, the Linear Algebra SIG coordinates through SG14 and does work, [SG15](https://cppcast.com/2018/06/titus-winters/) has a public mailing list and they will happily beat your tooling-related proposals up (they beat up [p1130](https://thephd.github.io/vendor/future_cxx/papers/d1130.html) into pretty good form for Kona), go to the [std-proposals forum](https://groups.google.com/a/isocpp.org/forum/#!forum/std-proposals), and more...!

 You can do it.
+We can make C++ better, as a more diverse group with a more inclusive set of interests!

-I believe in you! 🧡
+I believe in us! 🧡🧡